gchilton1102/PRS-Pipeline/README.md

 # PRS-work

-This pipeline is structured to generate polygenic risk scores with the PRS-CSx tool and test them in the All of Us Research Program dataset.
+This pipeline is structured to generate polygenic risk scores with the PRS-CSx tool in the Pan-UK Biobank dataset and validate and test them in the All of Us Research Program dataset.
-The phenotype I worked with is Standing Height
+The phenotype I worked with is Standing Height.

 ## Dependencies